Scarface (1983 film): Critical response

-The original release of Scarface was met with a negative critical response and was criticized for its violence and profanity.
-The New York Magazine defined it as an empty, bullying, and overblown B movie.
-Writers Kurt Vonnegut and John Irving were among those who walked out in disgust after the notorious chainsaw scene.
+Critics were generally negative about Scarface when it was originally released.
+The film was noted for its violence and profanity.
+New York magazine called it an empty, bullying, overblown B-movie.

+Writers Kurt Vonnegut and John Irving both stated that they walked out after the chainsaw scene.

-At the middle of the film, Martin Scorsese turned to Bauer and told him: "You guys are great – but be prepared, because they're going to hate it in Hollywood ... because it's about them".
+At the middle of the film, Martin Scorsese reportedly said to Bauer, "You guys are great – but be prepared, because they're going to hate it in Hollywood ... because it's about them."

+In his review for Newsweek, David Ansen wrote, "If Scarface makes you shudder, it's from what you think you see and from the accumulated tension of this feral landscape.
+It's a grand, shallow, decadent entertainment, which like all good Hollywood gangster movies delivers the punch and counterpunch of glamour and disgust."

+Jay Scott wrote in his review for The Globe and Mail, "For a while, Al Pacino is hypnotic as Montana.
+But the effort expended on the flawless Cuban accent and the attempts to flesh out a character cut from inch-thick cardboard are hopeless."

+In his review for The Washington Post, Gary Arnold wrote, "A movie that appeared intent on revealing an alarmingly contemporary criminal subculture gradually reverts to underworld cliche, covering its derivative tracks with outrageous decor and an apocalyptic, production number finale, ingeniously choreographed to leave the antihero floating face down in a literal bloodbath."

-Roger Ebert rated it four stars out of four in his 1983 review, and he later added it to his "Great Movies" list.
-Ebert wrote, "DePalma and his writer, Oliver Stone, have created a gallery of specific individuals, and one of the fascinations of the movie is that we aren't watching crime-movie clichés, we're watching people who are criminals".
-Vincent Canby praised the film in The New York Times: "The dominant mood of the film is... bleak and futile: what goes up must always come down.
-When it comes down in Scarface, the crash is as terrifying as it is vivid and arresting".
+Roger Ebert of the Chicago Sun-Times rated it four stars out of four in his 1983 review, and later added it to his "Great Movies" list.
+Ebert wrote, "DePalma and his writer, Oliver Stone, have created a gallery of specific individuals, and one of the fascinations of the movie is that we aren't watching crime-movie clichés, we're watching people who are criminals."

+Vincent Canby praised the film in The New York Times, "The dominant mood of the film is... bleak and futile: what goes up must always come down.
+When it comes down in Scarface, the crash is as terrifying as it is vivid and arresting."

-Leonard Maltin was among those critics who held a negative opinion of Scarface.
+Leonard Maltin was among the critics who held a negative opinion of Scarface.
 He gave the film 1½ stars out of four, stating that Scarface "wallows in excess and unpleasantness for nearly three hours, and offers no new insights except that crime doesn't pay.
-At least the 1932 movie moved".
-Maltin included an addendum to his review in later editions of his annual movie guide, stating his surprise with the film's newfound popularity as a cult-classic.
+At least the 1932 movie moved."
+Maltin included an addendum to his review in later editions of his annual movie guide, stating his surprise with the film's newfound popularity as a cult classic.